Turidus/Python-Maze/README.md

     mazeImageBW = newMaze.makePP()

-It defaults two a black and white picture (walls black, floors white) with a edge length of one tile square of 10 pixels
+It defaults two a black and white picture (walls black, floors white) with a tile size of 10 by 10 pixels
-This can be changed:
+This can be changed into colored picture:

     mazeImageColor = newMaze.makePP(mode= "RGB",colorWall= "blue", colorFloor= (100,0,255), pixelSizeOfTile= 3)